TeseoLou/codoku/docs/TESTING.md

 ⚠️ **Flagged Performance Issues & Recommendations**:
 While the overall performance of the site is strong, Lighthouse identified several areas for optimization.
 These are outlined below with actionable recommendations for improvement:

-1. **🔧 Unused CSS Detected**
+1. **Unused CSS Detected**
     - **Issue:** Approx. `44 KiB` of Bootstrap CSS is unused on initial load.
     - **Impact:** Increases CSS payload unnecessarily, slowing render time.
+    - **My Research & Proposed Solution:** Through research, I discovered that I could significantly reduce this overhead by creating a custom Bootstrap build containing only the specific utility classes and components used in my project.
+This technique is well-documented and widely recommended for optimizing performance when using large CSS frameworks.
+    - **Limitation:** While this would be an effective enhancement, I was not able to implement it due to limited experience with Bootstrap’s source compilation and the time constraints of the project.
+I have noted this as a valuable area for future development once time and familiarity with the Bootstrap build tools allow.

+2. **Render-Blocking Resources**
+   - **Issue:** jQuery and Bootstrap CSS were blocking the First Contentful Paint (FCP).
+   - **Impact:** Slowed down the browser's ability to display content quickly, affecting perceived performance and FCP scores.
+   - **My Research & Proposed Solution:** I researched techniques to reduce render-blocking behavior and found that non-critical JavaScript should be deferred, and independent third-party scripts can be asynchronously loaded.
+This allows the HTML parser to build the DOM without being interrupted by resource downloads.
+   - **Action Taken:** I applied the `defer` attribute to all DOM-dependent scripts and used `async` for the Font Awesome script, as it does not rely on the DOM or other scripts.
+This included:
+     ```html
+     <script src="https://cdn.jsdelivr.net/npm/jquery@3.7.1/dist/jquery.min.js" defer></script>
+     <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.5/dist/js/bootstrap.bundle.min.js" defer></script>
+     <script src="assets/script/navbar.js" defer></script>
+     <script src="assets/script/sound.js" defer></script>
+     <script src="assets/script/theme.js" defer></script>
+     <script src="assets/script/setup-modal.js" defer></script>
+     <script src="assets/script/init.js" defer></script>
+     <script src="assets/script/game.js" defer></script>
+     <script src="https://kit.fontawesome.com/00ece23e82.js" crossorigin="anonymous" async></script>
+     ```
-    - **Suggested Solution:**
+   - **Outcome:**
-    Create a **custom Bootstrap build** that includes only the utility classes and components your project uses.
-This method drastically reduces unused styles and improves load performance — especially helpful with large frameworks like Bootstrap.
-    - **Note:** While this is a highly effective optimization technique, it currently falls outside the scope of this project due to time constraints and limited experience customizing Bootstrap’s build process.
-This is acknowledged as a future enhancement opportunity for performance-focused development.
+   After making these changes, my Lighthouse performance score improved from **96 to 98**, showing a clear benefit to reducing render-blocking resources.